markfirmware/Cuis-Smalltalk-Ultibo-Pilot/README.md

-Install Cuis Smalltalk and Ultibo for your platform.
+Install Cuis Smalltalk, Ultibo, and Git for your platform.

-In a command shell, run:
+In a bash command shell, run:

 ./run-kernel.sh

-which will build and run Ultibo Example 04 - KeyboardInput in QEMU
+which will build Ultibo Example 04 - KeyboardInput and run it in QEMU.

 In a cuis workspace, do: